ryanlovett/jupyter-myst-build-proxy/README.md

 ### Configuration

-Set the default directory using the `JUPYTER_MYST_PROXY_DIR` environment variable to specify an alternative root for where the extension finds MyST projects.
+Set the default directory using the `JUPYTER_MYST_BUILD_PROXY_DIR` environment variable to specify an alternative root for where the extension finds MyST projects.
 The default is the user's current working directory.

 ### Rebuilding Sites